 Tierra Nueva is an ecumenical Christian ministry located in Burlington that seeks to share the good news of God’s freedom in Jesus Christ with people on the margins (migrant workers, gang members, ex-offenders).

-Alvin Shim, member at FCF, performs administrative and communications work at TN in order to better tell the story of God’s transformative work through the body of Christ.
+Alvin Shim performs administrative and media work at TN in order to better tell the story of God’s transformative work through the body of Christ.
+His official title is Office & Communications Coordinator.
+Visit alvinshim.com for more information.

 CCF at the Skagit Valley College is a great local ministry run by Christian Anderson and Rosa Diaz Rodriquez–they work down the street from us!
 We work diligently to support this leadership to meet both local and international students.
 In addition to preparing and serving meals to Thursday Grub Nights, our congregation gives each year.